Accommodations and Accessibility at University of the Cumberlands

 The Director of Student Accommodations helps coordinate a number of other services and resources as needed to support students with disabilities.
 Resources can include:

 - Accommodations notice to applicable faculty or staff, outlining approved accommodations (only with student authorization)

 - Academic coaching to navigate college transition (as needed)

 - Liaison for Career Services: role-play interviewing focusing on questions of when and how to disclose disability when applying to graduate schools and/or seeking employment

 - Information about alternative testing arrangements and documentation for GMAT, GRE, LSAT, etc.

-UC has designated Mr. Jacob Ratliff to coordinate its efforts to comply with laws which prohibit discrimination against students or applicants on the basis of a disability.
-If you have questions or concerns, please contact her for assistance.
+Cumberlands has a designated professional to coordinate its efforts to comply with laws which prohibit discrimination against students or applicants on the basis of a disability.
+If you have questions or concerns, please contact them for assistance.